Shmuma/wifi-scanner/usbip-rpi/README.md

-To setup RPi's side of things, you need to put script S99-export-usbip-scanner into /etc/rc5.d.
+To setup RPi's side of things, you need to put script export-usbip-scanner into /etc/init.d and run this command as root 'update-rc.d export-usbip-scanner defaults'.

-If you're using different scanner than HP ScanJet 200, you may need to put it's USB id in the begginning of the script.
+If you're using different scanner than HP ScanJet 200, you may need to put it's USB id in variable SCANNER\_USB\_IP in the script.

 This script does the following:
 1. Inserts required kernel modules